 What to Do If You Fear You Have Dementia

 Contact a medical professional if you're in need of help.
 "A healthcare provider can perform tests on attention, memory, problem solving and other cognitive abilities to see if there is cause for concern," says the CDC.
 "A physical exam, blood tests, and brain scans like a CT or MRI can help determine an underlying cause."
-So see your doctor, and to get through life at your healthiest, don't miss The #1 Cause of Diabetes, According to Doctors.
+So see your doctor, and to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.